BeniGevyan/jbc-2022-01-30-fullstack/2022-03-30 JavaScript/Homework/README.md

 Break your script into appropriate functions.

 20. **challenge** - Create a function that gets an integer number `n` as an argument.
-    The function should display a symmetric rectangle of numbers by `n`.
+    The function should display a symmetric triangle of numbers by `n`.
     For example, `n` is `4`, display:

 ```
    1
-  212
+  121
  12321
 1234321
 ```